 3-4.
-Add a monitor resource (NIC Link Up/Down monitor resource for operation 1)
+Add a monitor resource (NIC Link Up/Down monitor resource for a failover group 1)

-- 1. In the Monitor Resource Definitions list, click Next. - In the Monitor Resource Definition dialog box, select the monitor resource type NIC Link Up/Down monitor in the Type box, and enter the monitor resource name miiw2 in the Name box.
+- 1. In the Monitor Resource Definitions list, click Next. - 2.
+In the Monitor Resource Definition dialog box, select the monitor resource type NIC Link Up/Down monitor in the Type box, and enter the monitor resource name miiw2 in the Name box.
 Click Next. - 3.
 Configure the monitor settings.
+Do not change the default value.
 Click Next. - 4.
 Enter the NIC (eth0) to be monitored in the Monitor Target box, and click Next. - 5.
 Specify the recovery target.
 Click Browse. - 6.
-Click failover1 in the tree view.
-Click OK. "failover1" is set in the Recovery Target. - 7.
+Click ManagementGroup in the tree view and click OK. "failover1" is set in the Recovery Target. - 7.
 Click Finish.

 3-5.
-Add a monitor resource (NIC Link Up/Down monitor resource for operation 2)
+Add a monitor resource (NIC Link Up/Down monitor resource for a failover group 2)

-- 1. In the Monitor Resource Definitions list, click Add. - 2.
+- 1. In the Monitor Resource Definitions list, click Next. - 2.
 In the Monitor Resource Definition dialog box, select the monitor resource type NIC Link Up/Down monitor in the Type box, and enter the monitor resource name miiw3 in the Name box.
 Click Next. - 3.
-Enter the monitor settings.
-Change nothing from the default values.
+Configure the monitor settings.
+Do not change the default value.
 Click Next. - 4.
 Enter the NIC (eth0) to be monitored in the Monitor Target box, and click Next. - 5.
-Configure the recovery target.
+Specify the recovery target.
 Click Browse. - 6.
-Click failover2 in the tree view.
-Click OK. "failover2" is set in the Recovery Target. - 7.
+Click ManagementGroup in the tree view and click OK. "failover2" is set in the Recovery Target. - 7.
 Click Finish.